 Yesterday, as anticipated, the U.S. Court of Appeals for the Seventh Circuit adopted the decision of the Kansas Supreme Court that FedEx Ground drivers, as a matter of law, were employees and not independent contractors under the Kansas Wage Payment Act (KWPA).
 The Seventh Circuit had “certified” two questions to the Kansas Supreme Court: (1) are the plaintiff drivers employees of FedEx as a matter of law under the KWPA; and (2) is the answer to the preceding question different for plaintiff drivers who have more than one service area?
-As we noted in our blog post of October 6, 2014, the Kansas Supreme Court answered the first question “yes” – the drivers are employees and not independent contractors – and the second question “no” – the answer is the same for drivers that have more than one service area (even though they have to employ other drivers to handle their second or third route).
+As I noted in my blog post of October 6, 2014, the Kansas Supreme Court answered the first question “yes” – the drivers are employees and not independent contractors – and the second question “no” – the answer is the same for drivers that have more than one service area (even though they have to employ other drivers to handle their second or third route).

 FedEx argued to the Seventh Circuit that the federal appellate court should not follow the Kansas Supreme Court’s answers to the certified questions.
 The Seventh Circuit rejected FedEx’s arguments, noting that “Certification would be a pointless exercise unless the state court’s answers are regarded as an authoritative and binding statement of state law.”
 Therefore, the Seventh Circuit concluded that “the state answers are binding.”
 Craig v.
 FedEx Ground Package System, No. 10-3115 (7th Cir.
 July 8, 2015).

 The Seventh Circuit now joins the Ninth Circuit in ruling against FedEx Ground on this issue, which has occupied the federal and state courts for years.
-In August 2014, the Ninth Circuit made the same finding in two cases against FedEx under California and Oregon law, as discussed in our blog post of August 29, 2014.
+In August 2014, the Ninth Circuit made the same finding in two cases against FedEx under California and Oregon law, as discussed in my blog post of August 29, 2014.
 As a result of the decisions by the Ninth Circuit, FedEx recently settled the California case for a reported $228 million.

 While the decision of the Supreme Court of Kansas, as now adopted by the Seventh Circuit, applies to far fewer drivers than does the Ninth Circuit decisions, it may well be even more damaging to FedEx than the Ninth Circuit rulings, at least from a purely legal standpoint.
 The Kansas Supreme Court had noted in its opinion that the test under Kansas law as to whether an individual is an employee or independent contractor is the so-called common law “right to control test,” which it defined as “whether the employer has the right of control and supervision over the work of the alleged employee, and the right to direct the manner in which the work is to be performed, as well as the result which is to be accomplished.”
 The Court noted that this test differs somewhat from the “economic realities” test under the federal wage and hour law.
 Under the federal test, the determination of an individual’s status focuses more on whether, as a matter of economic reality, a worker is dependent on a given employer.
 Because the “right to control” test is generally regarded as more favorable to a finding of independent contractor status, the decision by the Kansas Supreme Court as adopted by the Seventh Circuit suggests that the company is even less likely to prevail in those states that borrow or use a variation of the federal “economic realities” test.